CCheukKa/CCheukKa/Journal.md

 > A tangentially related thing is that I believe I have aged quite significantly this year.
 Apart from the sleep thing, I get tired a lot more easily.
 Although I would say me peak productivity have somewhat increased overall, I can't say that they would be sufficient to make up the increased downtime that I would have to take in-between productivity sessions.
 My brain moves substantially slower, as mentioned above, and I've gotten a lot *lot* more forgetful.
 My vigour and passion dipped.
 I feel like this is somewhat about ageing, since I've read that your body ages a lot more in certain years of your life instead of a steady decline.
 This may be one of those years.
 I may also be worrying more about various things.
 I genuinely have little clue.
 > Yes.
 No conclusion, no outlook, and no cue for the end of the entry.

-#### Year 1 Semester 2 Midterm results released
+#### Year 1 Semester 2 midterm results released
 > They're not good.
-> For the *Multivariable Calculus* midterm, I got 84%, which I guess is quite passable, and I would say it aligned with my expectation rather closely.
+> For the [*Multivariable Calculus* midterm](#multivariable-calculus-midterm), I got 84%, which I guess is quite passable, and I would say it aligned with my expectation rather closely.
 For the other ones, however, not so much.
-> For the *Linear Algebra* midterm, I got a mere 69%, which is to be frank, absolutely horrendous.
+> For the [*Linear Algebra* midterm](#linear-algebra-midterm), I got a mere 69%, which is to be frank, absolutely horrendous.
 I was stuck on the simplest algebraic calculations, even on ones that doesn't involve any high-level mathematics at all.
 I genuinely have no idea why that was the case, but I guess my mathematics senses have left me, at least the fundamental mathematics senses.
-> For the *Human Anatomy and Physiology 2* CA1, I got absolutely smoked, but I guess it was to be expected.
+> For the [*Human Anatomy and Physiology 2* CA1](#human-anatomy-and-physiology-2-ca1), I got absolutely smoked, but I guess it was to be expected.
 I got a mere 71.4%.
 I'm genuinely not sure how to feel about this, considering the [circumstances](#human-anatomy-and-physiology-2-ca1), however, what I would say is that I thought I had done better than I actually had.
-> For the *Logic* midterm, I got 80%.
+> For the [*Logic* midterm](#logic-midterm), I got 80%.
 I also don't know how to feel about this, since my initial idea for taking this course is to bring my GPA up.
 I guess it had somewhat achieved this goal, but I can't say I'm too certain about it.
 I guess we'll have to wait for its final examination.
 > Another thing, due to the [hiatus and burnout thing](#inevitable-reoccurring-hiatuses), I didn't manage to write these as separate entries as I had last semester.
 TO be frank, I didn't even check my grades at all despite them being out for more than a month already.
 I guess this point of me documenting these in the first place was to allow myself time to think and reflect, or was it?
 No idea.
 I should stop rambling before my words stop making the slightest hint of sense.

 ### 19-04-2022